-NEP receives funding from WAPHA to provide Cultural, Social & Emotional Wellbeing Program across WA
+NEP received funding from WAPHA to provide Cultural, Social & Emotional Wellbeing Program across WA

 The National Empowerment Project (NEP), researched and developed under the leadership of Professor Pat Dudgeon of UWA, has been successfully launched in Perth.
 Graduates from Langford Aboriginal Association (LAA) celebrated completing the Cultural, Social and Emotional Wellbeing (CSEWB) at the Canning River Eco Education Centre (CREEC) on Saturday 18th November, 2017.